Mpox (formerly Monkeypox)

 Practical Considerations

-• Mpox can spread from when symptoms start until all sores (including scabs) are fully healed.
+• Mpox can spread from when symptoms first start until all sores (including scabs) are fully healed.

-• If you have Mpox (or if you feel sick or have a rash or open wounds), you are recommended not to have sex until the infection has fully healed (or you have been able to test for Mpox).
+• If you have mpox (or if you feel sick or have a rash or open sores), it is recommended that you do not have sex until the infection has fully healed (or you have been able to test for mpox).

 • Offer alternative services such as mutual masturbation without touching each other and without touching any rash or sores.

-• Wear condoms, gloves and/or dental dams when engaging in sexual activity.
+• Use condoms, gloves and/or dental dams when engaging in sexual activity.
 Remember that barriers only protect the skin that they cover.

 • Have sex with your clothes on or cover areas where a rash or sores are present.
 Remember that clothing offers limited protection and only protects the covered skin.